Find out more

 Emily is the emotional heart of Our Town—bright, curious, thoughtful, and ultimately transformative.
 This role demands exceptional chemistry: with George, as first love grows into adulthood; with Mrs. Webb, in moments of tenderness and longing; and with the Stage Manager, who becomes her guide across time and understanding.
 The actor must convincingly portray Emily from adolescence to adulthood (roughly ages 15–28), including a brief return to earlier childhood in Act 3.
 It’s a rare opportunity to carry the play’s deepest questions about love, memory, and regret.
 This role requires comfort with pantomime and precise physical storytelling, as Our Town relies on imagined objects and clear, intentional movement rather than realistic props.

 Mrs. Webb represents the emotional undercurrent of Our Town: love expressed through daily routine, restraint, and sacrifice.
 Her the quiet cost of caretaking—someone who feels deeply but has learned not to voice every fear or longing.
 Her Act 2 monologue is one of the play’s most important moments.
 This role calls for warmth, nuance, and emotional honesty.
 This role requires comfort with pantomime and precise physical storytelling, as Our Town relies on imagined objects and clear, intentional movement rather than realistic props.
+This actor will also sing in the choir and will be required to learn, perform, and record 3 choral hymns along with the other choir members.

 Editor Webb is steadiness personified: principled, observant, and quietly devoted—to his family, his work, and the moral fabric of Grover’s Corners.
 An expert on all things Grover's Corners, his presence anchors the household and community while modeling a thoughtful, humane masculinity.
 This role shines in its subtlety: the actor must convey deep love, pride, and concern—especially for Emily—without sentimentality.
 Editor Webb represents the dignity of ordinary goodness and the weight of responsibility carried without complaint.
 It’s an ideal role for an actor who excels at restraint, listening, and emotional truth beneath calm surfaces.
 This role requires comfort with pantomime and precise physical storytelling, as Our Town relies on imagined objects and clear, intentional movement rather than realistic props.